LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_tiled.rst

    :end-before: // _tiled_mattranspose_views_end
    :language: C++

-Then, the C-style for-loop implementation looks like this:
+The C-style for-loop implementation looks like this:

 .. literalinclude:: ../../../../exercises/kernel-matrix-transpose-tiled_solution.cpp
    :start-after: // _cstyle_tiled_mattranspose_start
    :end-before: // _cstyle_tiled_mattranspose_end
    :language: C++

-.. note:: * To prevent indexing out of bounds, when the tile dimensions do not
+.. note:: To prevent indexing out of bounds, when the tile dimensions do not
           divide evenly the matrix dimensions, we use a bounds check in the inner loops.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``RAJA::kernel`` Variants